dica-solution/exam_elt/README.md

 ```

 ## Environment configuration
-Set up the Environment variables in the `.env.dev` depend on the installed environment
+Set up the Environment variables in the `.env.dev` depend on the installed environment.
+If the installed environment is on `dica-server`, you can skip this step.
 ```bash
 DATABASE_URL
 ```